lgibelli/singularity-docs/singularity_flow.rst

 Building Images
 ---------------

-If you read the `quick start <https://singularity-userdoc.readthedocs.io/en/latest/quick_start.html>`_, you probably remember that building images from a
-Docker base does not require a `Singularity recipe <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html>`_.
-However, if you do want to build and customize your image, you can create a `Singularity recipe <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html>`_ text file, which is a simple text file that describes how the container should be made.
+If you read the :ref:`quick start <quick-start>`, you probably remember that building images from a Docker base does not require a :ref:`Singularity recipe <container-recipes>`.
+However, if you do want to build and customize your image, you can create a :ref:`Singularity recipe <container-recipes>` text file, which is a simple text file that describes how the container should be made.

 The Singularity Flow